RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/arch.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Overall architecture
+# Structure

-The REGARDS frontend is divided in several NPM modules, each one has a `package.json` file defining the name of the module in the application.
+The REGARDS frontend is divided in several NPM modules.
+Each one has a `package.json` file defining the name of the module in the application.
 It allows us to import a module using his name instead of using a relative path.

 ```
 import { configureStore } from '@regardsoss/store' // Good
 import { configureStore } from '../web_modules/data/store/src/main.js' // Bad practice
 ```

-Before understanding further the role of each module, here are the main files used to create the app:
+Before further explanation about the role of each module and folders, let's have a look on the global rs-frontend/webapp folder structure.

 ```
-├── webapp                                    # REGARDS Frontend folder
+├── webapp                                    # REGARDS Frontend webapp folder
     ├── dist                                  # transpiled code for dev and prod
     ├── eslint-config-es6-rules               # Eslint configuration for project (as a module)
     ├── mocks                                 # Holds mock servers for features development